 Secretary : Irene Ngan

-AICA Full Membership is open to critics who have been writing in the field of contemporary art at a high level.
+Contact us about AICAHK Full Membership which is open to critics who have been writing in the field of contemporary art at a high level.
 To be eligible, candidates must produce evidence of sustained activity over the previous three years, in one or more of the following areas:

 - daily/periodical press, or broadcasting on radio, TV or video, or in the electronic media